 Never fear.
 You can still open a free online bank account with bad credit and no deposit.
-But, in order to do this, it’s important for you to understand what you may need to do first.
-From there, you’ll be ready to find the best types of banking options available to you.
-Want to learn more?
-Read on.
+In order to do this, it’s important to understand what you need to do first to open a bank account when you have bad credit.